Our 4-Day Taiwan Spring Itinerary: Cherry Blossoms, Night Markets & More!

 Yangmingshan National Park

 Like Korea and Japan, Taiwan has cherry blossoms, too!
 Our Taiwan spring trip would definitely not be complete without spotting these lovely blooms and ticking this off our bucket list.
-So, if you visit Taiwan in spring, be sure to add this activity to your itinerary.
+So, if you visit during the spring season, be sure to add this activity to your Taiwan spring itinerary.

 One of the best places to spot cherry blossoms in Taiwan is Yangmingshan National Park.
 Spanning more than 11 hectares, it is a top tourist destination to take in the beauty of nature.
 Unfortunately, it poured heavily on our visit so we decided to skip some of its scenic spots.